10-Day Itinerary Switzerland – Best Places to Visit in Ten Days

 There is so much to do, so make sure to book two nights in this region.

 Plan one full day for a mountain excursion.
 A trip to Jungfraujoch is probably the most famous and popular one.
 This trip is not cheap, but you’ll probably only do it once.

 The Jungfraujoch station is the highest train station in Europe.
-It is like a little village by itself and you can explore the Ice Palace or xxxx.
+It is like a little village by itself and you can explore the Ice Palace or Alpine Sensation.
 And you will get to see snow – and play with it, too – regardless of when you visit!
 There is snow every day of the year.

 You will probably get back in the afternoon and can end your day in one of the cute villages/towns in the area, like Thun or Interlaken.

 Okay, there is so much to do – and so many places to visit.